DanielMFernandes/CCNA_Course_Notes/Course_Notes/JSON_XML_YAML.md

     - 5
     - 100

-- A boolean is a data Type that has only two possible values, not surrounded by quotes
+- A boolean is a data type that has only two possible values, not surrounded by quotes
     - true
     - false